Cannabis plant with buds and leaves illuminated by LED lights in an indoor grow room.

 Capitate-Stalked Trichomes

 Finally, you have the capitate-stalked trichomes.
-These are the largest of the cannabis trichome types and are visible to the naked eye.
-They have a stalk and a glandular head, which is where the production of cannabinoids and terpenes occurs.
+These are the largest of the types and are visible to the naked eye.
+They have a stalk and a glandular head, which is where the main production of cannabinoids and terpenes occurs.
+Strains like Gelato are rich in these trichomes, contributing to their high THC content.

-Additionally, the capitate-stalked trichomes play a crucial role in the ripening process of the cannabis plant.
+These are often considered the most valuable trichomes due to their larger size and higher concentration of cannabinoids and terpenes.
 As the plant matures, these trichomes transition from a clear to a cloudy or amber color, indicating the best time for harvest.
-Knowing this can help growers optimize the potency and yield of their crop.

 Close-up of cannabis plant with buds growing under artificial lighting in an indoor cultivation environment.